ShaanGondalia/SLogo/doc/plan/DESIGN_PLAN.md

 #### External View

-* Provides an interfect for recieving new turtle positions and orientations (Pose objects)
+* Provides an interface for receiving new turtle positions and orientations (Pose objects)
     * Queue<\Pose> generateAnimation(Pose t);
         * This generates a queue of incremental change poses from its own current pose and a desired outcome pose